Rumpunzel/rpg-thingy/characters/talents-&-feats/wilderness.md

 ### Guerilla Tactics

 The first time you would suffer an injury or misfortune during a gauntlet, if you did not roll a **1,** ignore it.

-# Wilderness Feats

-### Adventurer

-Increase the rating of your Goal trait by **1.**

-### Tough as Nails

-Gain **1** additional die when your injury increases a difficulty for you or when an opponent uses your injury against you.

----

-### Dazzling Elegance

-When using the Intuition dice modifier, you may choose which dice to re-roll instead of re-rolling all at once.

----

-### Practiced

-When you create a boon or bane increase its rating by **1.**